soniah/blog/content/posts/2009-07-24-git-ignore-vim-temporary-files-in-all-directories.md

 <pre>% cat .git/info/exclude
 .*.sw*</pre>

-All the howto&#8217;s I&#8217;ve read so far mention .gitignore but not .git/info/exclude -- I stumbled across this by accident.
-More RTFM&#8217;ing to do&#8230;
+All the howto's I've read so far mention .gitignore but not .git/info/exclude -- I stumbled across this by accident.
+More RTFM'ing to do&#8230;

 **Correction**

 To ignore all files in all directories, **.gitignore** can be used.
-A bit of experimentation and reading of **man gitignore** shows that any wildcard that doesn&#8217;t contain a / will apply to that directory and all child directories.
+A bit of experimentation and reading of **man gitignore** shows that any wildcard that doesn't contain a / will apply to that directory and all child directories.

 **.gitignore** is propagated during clone operations, whereas **.git/info/exclude** isn’t ie use the former for common settings and the latter for personal settings.